API Upload

 2. Upload files to the upload URL returned with the upload id, this will resolve to POST /api/file/[upload_id] .

 3. Repeat the upload step for any additional files you need to upload.
+If you are uploading multiple files, we recommend setting 'autofinish' to 0 in the POST /api/upload/id call.

 Upload configuration